simondsmason/NuvoEssentia/README.md

    - Configure USR device for TCP Server mode on port 23

 2. **Driver Installation:**
-   - Copy the driver code from `nuvo-essentia-driver.groovy`
+   - Copy the driver code from `NuvoEssentia.groovy`
    - In Hubitat web interface, go to "Drivers Code"
    - Click "New Driver"
    - Paste the code and save
    - Create new device using this driver type

+## Diagnostic Tools
+- `SimpleUsrTcpTestDriver.groovy`: Minimal test driver for troubleshooting USR device connectivity
+- Use this driver to verify network connectivity and basic command/response functionality

 ## Configuration
 - **Server IP**: IP address of your USR-TCP232-302 device (default: 192.168.0.7)